 “As long as there are sovereign nations possessing great power, war is inevitable.”

 This powerful statement from Albert Einstein serves as a sobering reflection on international politics.
-It cuts through optimistic views of human progress.
-Furthermore, it presents a stark, almost deterministic view of conflict.
-Einstein, a man who witnessed the devastation of two world wars, understood the forces at play.
+It cuts through optimistic views of human progress and presents a stark, almost deterministic view of conflict.
+Einstein, who witnessed the devastation of two world wars, understood the forces at play.
 His words challenge us to examine the very structure of our global system.
-Is the existence of powerful, independent states a permanent recipe for conflict?
+The quote origin—”as long as there are sovereign nations possessing great power, war is quote origin”—reflects Einstein’s deep concern about whether powerful, independent states create a permanent recipe for conflict.
 This question remains as relevant today as it was in the 20th century.

 The Anarchy of Sovereign Nations

 The first piece of the puzzle is the concept of “sovereign nations.”
 In international relations, this points to a system of anarchy.
 Anarchy does not mean chaos in this context.
-Instead, it means there is no overarching global government with the authority to enforce laws upon states.
+Instead, it means no overarching global government with the authority to enforce laws upon states exists.
 Each nation is the final authority within its own borders.
 Consequently, each country must ultimately look out for its own security and interests.

 This creates a self-help system.
 Nations form alliances and build up their military capabilities because they cannot rely on a global police force for protection.
-For instance, when one country feels threatened, its primary recourse is to increase its own power.
+When one country feels threatened, it increases its own power as its primary recourse.
 This dynamic sets the stage for suspicion and competition.
 Without a higher power to mediate disputes effectively, conflicts of interest can easily escalate.
 The pursuit of national interest, therefore, often clashes directly with the interests of other nations, creating friction points that can ignite into war.

 The Peril of Great Power

 Power, however, is not static.
-Source It is relational and competitive.
-As a result, great powers constantly measure themselves against one another.
+It is relational and competitive.
+Great powers therefore constantly measure themselves against one another.
 This leads to the security dilemma, a core concept in international relations theory.
 The dilemma works like this: when one great power builds up its military for defensive purposes, other powers may interpret this as an offensive threat.
 They respond by increasing their own military strength.
 This action, in turn, makes the first nation feel less secure, prompting it to build up even more.
-This cycle of escalation creates an atmosphere of distrust where war becomes a constant possibility. .
+This cycle of escalation creates an atmosphere of distrust where war becomes a constant possibility.

 Is War Truly Inevitable?